weak-head/node-sandbox/api-graphql/README.md

      http://localhost:8080/graphql
 ```

-And here are a few examples of GraphQL queries and mutations for the project API:
+### A few examples of GraphQL queries and mutations for the project API:

 ```graphql
 # login query